 Our farm is based on sustainable cultivation and respect for nature.
 We use the ‘cover crops’ (sovescio) method, which is an agronomic practice that allows us to maintain or even increase the soil fertility by planting special crops such as legumes, cruciferous plants and grass in the soil.
 This system has allowed us to improve the organic substance to the soil, which helps slowing down the erosive process and reducing drought because the humus in the soil retains the water.

-The water that we collect to irrigate our trees come from local natural aquifers that we extract at approx 70 meters and up to 200m below sea level.
-Although, as we constantly promote the biodiversity of the environment by introducing specific plants and through sovescio, the soil requires less irrigation as it is able to retain more water in the ground.
+The water that we collect to irrigate our trees comes from local natural aquifers that we extract at approx 70 meters and up to 200m below sea level.
+Although, as we constantly promote the biodiversity of the environment by introducing specific plants and through "Cover crops", the soil requires less irrigation as it is able to retain more water in the ground.

 By using the drop irrigation we have become more efficient and are able to save more water and energy.
-The use of ‘Cover crops’ is a great opportunity for us to keep the soil in an ideal condition for nature to do its work in the best way.
-In fact, the soil remains protected, along with the microorganisms underground.
+The use of "Cover crops" is a great opportunity for us to keep the soil in an ideal condition for nature to do its work in the best way.
+In fact, the soil remains protected, along with the microorganisms, living underground.